Schools Local Offer

 IEP Individual Education Plan – a document which gives details of a child’s strengths and needs.
 It also sets targets for the child and details what will be done to achieve these targets and the criteria for meeting the targets.

-SEN Special educational Needs – needs or disabilities that affect a child’s ability to learn.
+SEND Special educational Needs – or disabilities that affect a child’s ability to learn.

 Team Teach Training which promotes the least intrusive positive handling strategy and techniques, which emphasises and prefers the use of verbal, non-verbal de-escalation strategies to be used before positive handling strategies are utilised.
 The training enables staff to feel more confident to manage disruptive and challenging behaviour, reducing stress by increasing safety and security for all involved.